What is ISPS Code?

 Interim International Ship Security Certificate

-After July 1, 2004, a ship without a certificate, on delivery or prior to its entry or re-entry into service is given an Interim International Ship Security Certificate.
+After July 1, 2004, a vessel without a certificate, on delivery or prior to its entry or re-entry into service is given an Interim International Ship Security Certificate.

-Furthermore, the Administration provides this certificate to a ship transferred between flags of Contracting Governments.
+Furthermore, the Administration provides this certificate to a vessel transferred between flags of Contracting Governments.

-Lastly, a Company assuming the responsibility for the operation of a ship not previously operated by that Company is also provided with an interim certificate.
+Lastly, a Company assuming the responsibility for the operation of a vessel not previously operated by that Company is also provided with an interim certificate.

 Ship Security Awareness Training and Seafarers with Designated Security Duties (SSAT-SDSD)

-Since the crew play vital roles in ship security, training them is important.
+Since the crew plays a vital role in vessel security, training them is important.

 The SSAT-SDSD certifies that the holder of the certificate is competent, and therefore is capable, of performing the required competency on security duties.